5 Cool and Unique Blue Jay Facts You Didn’t Know

 Blue Jay Fact #5.
 They Are Family-Oriented Birds

-Blue Jays tend to be monogamous and mate for life.
-During nesting season the male Blue Jay will devotedly feed the female, who stays on the nest during the weeks-long process.
+Blue Jays tend to be monogamous and usually mate for life.
+During nesting season the male Blue Jay will feed the female, who stays on the nest during the weeks-long process.

-When their babies hatch, Blue Jay families also tend to stick together for much of the remainder of the year.
-Most birds don’t do this!
+When their babies hatch, Blue Jay families stick together for much of the rest of the year.
+Most birds don’t do this.
 Blue Jays show a devotion to their kids that’s rare in the bird world.

 Blue Jays can be aggressive, but it’s fun to know that they’re dedicated parents.